Alb-O/lab/README.md

 # Blender Build Manager

 Download, manage, and launch Blender builds directly from Obsidian.
+This is an unnoficial plugin, I am not affiliated with the Blender Foundation in any way.

 > [!WARNING]
 > This plugin requires an internet connection to fetch and download Blender builds from the official Blender servers.